Rooster Teeth: Others

 At RTX 2014, a new animated show called X-Ray and Vav was announced, starring Ray Narvaez, Jr. as X-Ray and Gavin Free as Vav.
 The show is directed by Lindsay Jones (who also voices Hilda) and Jordan Cwierz, with art direction by Patrick Rodriguez.
 The first episode was released on November 27, 2014.
 The second season premiered on July 19, 2015.
 Narvaez and Free reprised their roles as the show's titular heroes, with the addition of Michael Jones as the anti-hero Mogar, Jessica DiCicco as news reporter Ash Samaya, and Ryan Haywood as The Mad King.
-There are currently no plans for a third season, and the show has not been referenced since its conclusion by Rooster Teeth.
 When asked by a fan if he would return for a third season if asked, Narvaez stated, "Not interested.
 I am happy with how Season 2 ended, plus as fun as voice acting was I have no interest in doing it anymore."

 A new 2D animation show was released on Rooster Teeth First on March 16, 2018.
 Created by Georden Whitman, Nomad of Nowhere is a western-fantasy hybrid focused on a mute wanderer hunted for being capable of using magic to give life to inanimate objects.

 On February 15, 2019, it was announced Rooster Teeth would partner with Hasbro for a 2020 animated Netflix series based on the Transformers: War for Cybertron Trilogy toyline.